wtRinaldi/jokes/README.md

     - Quasar table set to card view on smaller devices and breaks to table on larger devices
     - Random & List are simple layouts and work well on mobile

-## 5. Challenges & Solutions
-- content is simple so creating interesting UIs can be a challenge